United States foreign aid

-United States foreign aid, also known as US foreign assistance consists of a variety of tangible and intangible forms of assistance the United States gives to other countries.
+United States foreign aid, also known as US foreign assistance, consists of a variety of tangible and intangible forms of assistance the United States gives to other countries.
 Foreign aid is used to support American national security and commercial interests and can also be distributed for humanitarian reasons.
 Aid is financed from US taxpayers and other revenue sources that Congress appropriates annually through the United States budget process.
-It is dispersed through "over 20 U.S. government agencies that manage foreign assistance programs," although about half of all economic assistance is channeled through the United States Agency for International Development (USAID).
+It is dispersed through "over 20 U.S. government agencies that manage foreign assistance programs", although about half of all economic assistance is channeled through the United States Agency for International Development (USAID).

 The primary recipients of American foreign aid are developing countries, countries of strategic importance to the United States, and countries recovering from war.
 While the United States has given aid to other countries since 1812, government-sponsored foreign aid was expanded during World War II, with the current aid system implemented in 1961.
-The largest aid programs of the post-war period were the Marshall Plan of 1948 and the Mutual Security Act of 1951-61.
+The largest aid programs of the post-war period were the Marshall Plan of 1948 and the Mutual Security Act of 1951–1961.

 Quantitatively, the United States spends the most on foreign aid of any country; however, as a percent of GDP, American foreign aid spending ranks near the bottom compared to other developed countries.
 Foreign aid typically receives bipartisan support in Congress as it is seen to promote global economic development and in turn, American national security.
 However, foreign aid remains unpopular with the American public, possibly due to overestimations of the scale of aid spending by the federal government.

 History

 Earliest instances

 One of the earliest and least known instances of US foreign aid is also a good example of how aid has a long history of being used as a tool of foreign policy.
-On May 6, 1812, despite continued hostilities over independence from British colonial rule, US Senator from Kentucky Henry Clay signed a bill appropriating $50,000 for disaster relief food aid to Venezuela after a massive earthquake devastated the capitol, Caracas, that was enacted on May 8 by the 12th Congress (Chap.
+On May 6, 1812, despite continued hostilities over independence from British colonial rule, US Senator from Kentucky Henry Clay submitted a bill appropriating $50,000 for disaster relief food aid to Venezuela after a massive earthquake devastated the capitol, Caracas, that was enacted on May 8 by the 12th Congress (Chap.
 LXXIX).
 Coincidentally, Venezuela was also fighting a war for independence from Spanish colonial rule, from 1810 to 1823.
-The food aid was accompanied by diplomat Alexander Scott, who stated that this aid was “strong proof of the friendship and interest which the United States…has in their welfare…and to explain the mutual advantages of commerce with the United States.”
+The food aid was accompanied by diplomat Alexander Scott, who stated that this aid was "strong proof of the friendship and interest which the United States…has in their welfare…and to explain the mutual advantages of commerce with the United States."
 A case may be made that some motivation for this act of generosity was diplomatic (i.e.: transactional) in nature, insofar as that both nations were seeking diplomatic recognition as sovereign from colonizers, and that this gesture would elicit such a desired reciprocal response.
 Later, in 1927, the US Congress appropriated $41,000 for the creation and transportation of a statue in Henry Clay's likeness to be erected in Caracas, where by all accounts it remains to this day, memorializing Clay as a symbol of US generosity abroad.